DanielSnor/Zpravobot.news/DOCS/Known Errors.md

 Quotes from Nitter don't show a snippet of the original post (podmínka pokud je v contentu URL obsahující twitter/nitter, nahradit post URL tímto URL?)

+### Fix-2024-06: Twitter replies and quotes
+Replies and quotes from Twitter don't work.
+As they previously worked, DS probably caused it when the universal script was composed, and some functions weren't included in the Twitter branch.
+We have to compare the current script with the historical one.
+This fix has low priority as Twitter isn't currently used at Zpravobot.news.

 ---

 ## Already solved errors